Strange34/Goku-Extra/README.md

 * /ban  - to ban a user.
 * /unban  - to unban a user.
 * /channel - to get list of total connected channels
-* /broadcast - to broadcast a message to all Ajax users
+* /broadcast - to broadcast a message to all users
 ```